-- Be no more than 10 years from having completed a PhD, a health professional degree (MD, RN, ND, Chiropractor), LLB, LLM, MBA or MPH at the time of taking up the award; the 10 years can be counted from the completion of a Master's degree that follows a health professional degree; MDs must be no more than 10 years from having completed residency training at the time of application; all relevant degrees must be completed at the time of taking up the award - Be affiliated with a Canadian non-profit organization, for-profit company, or other recognized institution capable of supporting the proposed activities and administering grants - Be willing to engage the public on their project and, more generally, on global health topics - Have a co-investigator in a low- or middle-income country (see more details below) - Have the support of a mentor, who will provide guidance and facilitate career development.
+- Be no more than 10 years from having completed a PhD, a health professional degree (MD, RN, ND, Chiropractor), DVM, LLB, LLM, MBA (executive and online MBAs are excluded) or MPH at the time of taking up the award; the 10 years can be counted from the completion of a Master's degree that follows a health professional degree; MDs must be no more than 10 years from having completed residency training at the time of application.
+All relevant degrees must be completed at the time of taking up the award - Be affiliated with a Canadian non-profit organization, for-profit company, or other recognized institution capable of supporting the proposed activities and administering grants - Have a co-investigator in a low- or middle-income country (see more details below) - Have the support of a mentor, who will provide guidance and facilitate career development. - Be willing to engage the public on their project and, more generally, on global health topics